biodavidjm/garbage-code/README.md

-garbage-code
+Personal garbage-code
 ============

-And here is where I storage all my junk code, which helps me understanding a lot of things
+And here it is my collection of junk code, which helps me understanding many things, all of them related directly or indirectly with the dictyBase.

+The main languages are:

+### Perl

+* Perl DBI

+### SQL